 Make no mistake: Body Worlds is not for the squeamish.

 The human body is a fascinating thing.
 And if you’d like to know more about it, without studying for a medical degree, we’ve got just the thing for you.
-The groundbreaking Body Worlds exhibition, which has toured the globe since 1995, is getting a permanent home in Piccadilly Circus last year.
+The groundbreaking Body Worlds exhibition, which has toured the globe since 1995, got a permanent home in Piccadilly Circus last year.
 Now firmly amongst the capital’s hottest attractions, they’ve just released their Spring Saver deals – so now is the perfect time to pick up a reduced ticket!

 Body Worlds is a museum of the human body, explored via a series of corpses and internal organs, all preserved in plastic.
 A little like Madame Tussauds, except gorier.
 Whilst the effect may look a little gruesome, it’s designed as a learning experience, showing the impact our lifestyles and diet have upon the human body, often in rather visceral ways.

 Body Worlds is the work of German doctor Gunther van Hagens, who may be better known to UK audiences as the man who performed an autopsy live on Channel 4 back in 2002.
 Since it began touring in 1995, roughly 47 million people have been to a Body Worlds exhibit – you may even have seen it in Bond flick Casino Royale.
 Now, it becomes one of the more out-there London attractions, which is no bad thing.

 Location: The London Pavillion, 1 Piccadilly Circus, W1J 0DA.
 Nearest station is Piccadilly Circus.
 See it on Google Maps.

 More information: from their website.

 Featured image: @body.worlds